 You are here

 You will need a pet passport for your dog if they will be travelling to the UK from an EU country.
 A dog passport will also be accepted from some other countries, including: Canary Islands, Greenland, Iceland, Monaco, Norway, Switzerland and Vatican City.
 Other countries (unlisted “third” countries) will require slightly different documents and even a rabies blood sample to enter UK.

-You could also need a dog passport if they are travelling from the UK to a listed or unlisted country, and then returning to the UK.
+You could also need a passport for dogs if they are travelling from the UK to a listed or unlisted country, and then returning to the UK.
 The requirements to enter or return to the UK with your dog include: your pet being microchipped, having a pet passport, tapeworm treatment and having a rabies vaccination.
 The destination country will demand their own specific set of rules and these differ from country to country.

 To be issued a pet passport you’ll need your dog, it’s identity and vaccination records and any rabies blood test results.
 The passport is only valid if you meet the entry requirements.